kuannie1/SoftSysEccentricEucalyptus/docs/_posts/2017-04-30-Final-Report-Website.md

 * Finding a user defined function takes linear time with the number of functions that exist

 * Every token must have white spaces between it, including nested parentheses

-* Eval always returns something, even when it doesn't make sense (such as for a function definition), so it returns -1, which is kind of weird.

 **Authors**